alecmcclean/alecmcclean.github.io/index.md

 ---
 ## News
+(Jul '25) Our new paper on counterfactual longitudinal propensity score weighting is on [arxiv](https://arxiv.org/pdf/2507.10774)

 (June '25) Our new paper on flip interventions for weighting and trimmed with longitudinal data is on [arxiv](https://arxiv.org/abs/2506.09188)